thePlebDev/Late-Nights/README.md

 ## Contributing

-First off, thank you for considering contributing to Active Admin.
-It's people like you that make Active Admin such a great tool.
+First off, thank you for considering contributing to Late Nights.
+It's people like you that make Late Nights such a great tool.

 ### Where do I go from here?